opentelekomcloud/terraform-provider-opentelekomcloud/docs/index.md

 * `max_retries` - (Optional) Maximum number of retries of HTTP requests failed due to connection issues.

+* `max_backoff_retries` - (Optional) Maximum number of retries of HTTP requests failed due to reaching the rate limit.
+It can be set using the `OS_MAX_BACKOFF_RETRIES` environment variable.
+If not set, default value is used.
+  Default: `5`

+* `backoff_retry_timeout` - (Optional) Timeout in seconds for backoff retry due to reaching the rate limit.
+  It can be set using the `OS_BACKOFF_RETRY_TIMEOUT` environment variable.
+If not set, default value is used.
+  Default: `60` seconds.

 ## Additional Logging

 This provider has the ability to log all HTTP requests and responses between